 It is currently still possible to travel to Austria and go on holiday here.
 The Ministry of Foreign Affairs issues a yellow travel advice for Austria.

-In Austria, a number of measures are still in force:
+Currently, a number of measures are still in force in Austria:

 - People who have not yet been vaccinated are allowed to travel to Austria.
-You must have a negative PCR test result with you that is not more than 72 hours old.
+You must have a negative PCR test result of no more than 48 hours of age.

 - There is no longer a quarantine obligation in Austria.

-- An FFP-2 mask and a negative PCR test (not older than 72 hours and does not apply to people who have been vaccinated) are mandatory when entering accommodations, restaurants, etc.
+- A negative PCR test (not older than 48 hours and does not apply to people who are fully vaccinated) is mandatory when entering accommodations, restaurants, etc.